Golden eagles in human culture

 Mankind has been fascinated by the golden eagle as early as the beginning of recorded history.
 Most early-recorded cultures regarded the golden eagle with reverence.
-Only after the Industrial Revolution, when sport-hunting became widespread and commercial stock farming became internationally common, did humans started to widely regard golden eagles as a threat to their livelihoods.
+Only after the Industrial Revolution, when sport-hunting became widespread and commercial stock farming became internationally common, did humans start to widely regard golden eagles as a threat to their livelihoods.
 This period also brought about the firearm and industrialized poisons, which made it easy for humans to kill the evasive and powerful birds.
 The following are various reportages of the significance of eagles, many likely pertaining to the golden eagles, in early cultures and older religions as well as national and military insignias.

-Ancient Mythology
+Ancient mythology

-The Ancient Egyptian sun god Horus was depicted as having the head of a falcon, and was important as a deity representing the Pharaoh.
-Horus played an important role, too, as representing resurrection, being the son of his mummified father Osiris and mother Isis.
 The Greeks and Romans believed Zeus and Jupiter respectively to be represented by the eagle.